bhavesh-g/bhavesh-g.github.io/_posts/2025-10-25-first-post.md

 writing helps thinking.

-mostly because writing helps clear the cache in my brain. also, i needed a place to dump code snippets and random learnings that aren't polished enough for anywhere else.
+also, i needed a place to dump code snippets and random learnings that aren't polished enough for anywhere else.

-it's just a raw log of what I'm working on.
-Expect stuff like:
+it's just a raw log of what i'm thinking. expect stuff like:

 python shenanigans